songjialeichenruiyi/RDI/README.md

 Use PGD attack method to generate dversarial samples under different models and different datasets, such as **AlexNet_Cifar10_adv.py, AlexNet_adv.py, etc.**
 ## model_dataset_adv_train.py
 Codes for adversarial training using adversarial examples, such as **AlexNet_Cifar10_adv_train.py, AlexNet_adv_train.py, etc.**
-## PGD_attack.py, RFGSM.py, Square_Attack.py
+## PGD_attack.py, RFGSM.py, Square_Attack.py, CW_attack.py, SirenAttack.py
-Codes for three attack methods.
+Codes for five attack methods.
+SirenAttack is an attack method that targets language recognition models.
 ## RDI.py
 The code of the RDI calculation method needs to pass in the feature vectors, and the feature vectors extraction is placed in the codes of each model training (**model_dataset.py and model_dataset_adv_train.py**).